Sanjana1004/spotify-clone/README.md

 All of the necessary assets and images are already provided.
 You might also find it useful to resort to the **[full-length PDF version of the website](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/spotify-prototype.pdf)** as reference.

-## Requirements

-- Fork this repo
-- Clone this repo

 ## Submission